+Project Lead the Way course - dual credit may be earned.
 Part of the South Pointe High School STEAM Engineering Pathway.
+This course meets the computer literacy requirement for graduation.

 PREREQUISITE: Completed ninth grade and has requisite math courses.

 This is the second course in a series of pre-engineering courses that helps students understand the field of engineering/engineering technology.
 Students are encouraged to take Introduction to Engineering Design (IED) prior to this course.
 Exploring various technology systems and manufacturing processes help students learn how engineers and technicians use Math, Science and technology in an engineering problem solving process to benefit people.
 The course also includes concerns about social and political consequences of technological change.